dkreider/feed-forward-neural-network-from-scratch/readme.md

 ### 3. Credits
 - [@makeyourowneuralnetwork](https://github.com/makeyourownneuralnetwork) gets credit for most of this code.
 He's got an amazing book called "Make Your Own Neural Network" that you should check out.

 - And last but not least, I must and will give due credit to **God**, the author of intelligence.
-I'm sure he chuckles under His breath while the AI community burns the midnight oil and gobs of GPU's trying to discover better ways to create intelligence.
+I'm sure He chuckles under His breath while the AI community burns the midnight oil and gobs of GPU's trying to discover better ways to create intelligence.